Last Updated on August 16, 2026 by Kimberly Stroh

 Why We Love This Recipe & When To Make It

 You can make it any time of the year, but pumpkin is a traditional fall flavor.
-It does freeze well though (see more directions on freezing below), so you could make it a few months ahead of time and have it ready to go during the fall months.
+It freezes well, though (see more directions on freezing below), so you can make itead a few months ah and have it ready to go during the fall months.

-Make it for bake sales, office treats, as a Halloween dessert or for Thanksgiving.
-Pumpkin can also carry into Christmas, but I think of it as an early fall flavor more.
+Make it for bake sales, office treats, Halloween dessert, or Thanksgiving.
+Pumpkin can also carry into Christmas, but I think of it more as an early fall flavor.
 Even my kids will eat this fudge.
 It isn’t overpowering with pumpkin spice.

 Tips For Making The Best Fudge